stac-extensions/ml-aoi/docs/0004-multiple-label-items.md

 `ml-aoi` Items should be limited to linking to only a single label item.
 Requiring the consumer to interpret multiple label items pushed unreasonable complexity on the user.
-Additionally combining labels likely requires series of processing and validation steps.
+Additionally, combining labels likely requires series of processing and validation steps.
 Each one of those would likely require judgment calls and exceptions.
 For instance when combining building and fields label datasets the user should check that no building and field polygons overlap.

 It is not realistic to expect all possible requirements of that process to be expressed by a simple metadata structure.
-Therefore it is better to explicitly require the label combination as a separate process done by the user.
+Therefore, it is better to explicitly require the label combination as a separate process done by the user.
 The resulting label catalog can capture that design and iteration required for that process anyway.

 ## Consequences